braze-inc/braze-docs/_docs/_partners/canvas_steps/facebook_audience_sync.md

 ## Troubleshooting

-{% details what should i do next if i receive an invalid token error? %}
+{% details What should I do next if I receive an invalid token error? %}
 You can simply disconnect and reconnect your Facebook account on the Facebook partner page.
 Please ensure with your Facebook Business Manager Admin that you have the appropriate permissions to the ad account you wish to sync with.
 {% enddetails %}